AdrianMosnegutu/Weather-App/README.md

 # Weather App

-A React application that provides current weather details and a four-day forecast for any specified city or location.
+A React application that provides current weather details and a five-day forecast for any specified city or location.

 ## Introduction

-The Weather App is a project I built to deepen my understanding of API requests and to improve my web development skills using HTML, CSS, JavaScript, and React.
-This app allows users to get up-to-date weather information, including temperature, humidity, and weather conditions, as well as a forecast for the next four days.
+The Weather App is a project I built to deepen my understanding of API requests and to improve my web development skills using HTML, CSS, JavaScript, React and Tailwind.
+This app allows users to get up-to-date weather information, including temperature, humidity, and other weather conditions, as well as a forecast for the next five days.

 The weather data is sourced from the [OpenWeather API](https://openweathermap.org), a reliable and widely-used weather data provider.